• Skip to primary navigation

 Filed Under: All Categories, Food & Wine, Sicilia Tagged With: granita, Palermo, sicily, street food, traditional Sicilian food

-Previous Post: « Grano Frutta e Farina: a nice bakery for a break in Rome while wandering around Campo Marzio
+Previous Post: « Grano Frutta e Farina: a lovely bakery in Rome you cannot miss!

 Reader Interactions